Kate Krader (@kkrader on Twitter) is Food & Wine's restaurant editor. When she tells us where to find our culinary heart's desire, we listen up.

 "Balls, bumholes, penises.
 I haven't eaten all those things, but I've eaten most," says Chef Jamie Oliver.

 Dunno about you, but this tongue we're biting over here is DELICIOUS.
 More offal recipes here.

 Previously - Eating testicles in the Denver airport

 You've probably heard a lot about salmonella in reference to food poisoning, but the latest outbreak isn't about eating cooked animals – it's about touching live ones.

 The Centers for Disease Control and Prevention announced that 93 people in a total of 23 states have been infected with strains of salmonella: specifically, strains known as Salmonella Infantis, Salmonella Newport, and Salmonella Lille.
 Of those affected, 18 patients have been hospitalized and one death may be related to the outbreak under investigation too.

 A large portion – 37% – of the those infected are 10 years old or younger, according to the CDC.

 There's a hole lotta happy going on.
 The first Friday in June is National Donut Day!

 Started by the Salvation Army in Chicago in 1938, the day honors the Army’s ‘Donut Lassies’ who served treats and provided assistance to soldiers on the front lines during World War 1.
-To honor the 75th anniversary of Donut Day, the Salvation Army is teaming up with Entenmann’s Bakery in New York to make the largest box of donuts ever created.
+(And this isn't to be confused with National Doughnut Day, which is in November and celebrates the actual food.)

 Pssst!
 Got a sec to chat?